CalebPecka/bioiSeniorProject/README.md

 All 4 of these genes had almost 10 fold increases in those who responded to FMT and saw increases in alpha diversity.

 Wilcoxon tests showed no significant difference in plasma metabolites for alpha recovery vs no alpha recovery NOR recovery with clinical improvement vs recovery limited clinical improvement.
+It is worth

 ## Usage: